-• Work shall be undertaken under a controlled procedure so as to minimise the risk of a flammable gas or vapour being present while the work is being performed.
+• Works shall be undertaken under a controlled procedure so as to minimise the risk of a flammable gas or vapour being present while the work is being performed.
+Technical personnel in charge of operation, supervision, maintenance of air-conditioning systems shall be adequately instructed and competent with respect to their tasks.Works shall be undertaken with appropriate tools only (In case of uncertainty, please consult the manufacturer of the tools for use with flammable refrigerants)

-2.3 Work procedure
+2.3 General work area

-- All maintenance staff and others working in the local area shall be instructed on the nature of work being carried out. - Work in confined spaces shall be avoided. - The area around the work space shall be sectioned off.
+• All maintenance staff and others working in the local area shall be instructed on the nature of work being carried out. work in confined sapces shall be avoided.
+The area around the work space shall be sectioned off.
 Ensure that the conditions within the area have been made safe by control of flammable material.